DPWorldFulfilment/DPWorld-FulfilmentAPI/RO_README.md

 To resolve the On-Hold status, users must create a new receiving order using the provided API endpoint (`RO Create API`).
 Once pending seller actions are addressed, a new receiving order will become visible in the UI, and the corresponding action will be marked as closed.

 ### Save Stock Hold Note API (On Hold details)
-- **Description**: This API creates and updates stock hold notes for a particular Receiving order.
+This API creates and updates stock hold notes for a particular Receiving order.
 - **URL**: /api/ims/v1/ro/save-stock-notes
 - **Verb**: PUT